PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

     - *banner_comment* - Banner comment which is used with IEGEN logo as a file header for all iegen generated files.
     - *out_prj_dir* - Root directory of your output project.
 All includes and imports will be generated relative to this directory.
     - *run_dir* - Helper parameter used in other variables.
 Users also can have their custom variables to use within the config file.
-    - *cxx_out_dir* - Root directory where all C wrappers will be stored.
+    - *cxx_out_dir* - Root directory where all C bindings will be stored.
     - *out_dir* - Directory where output files will be saved.
     - *cxx_base_out_dir* - The directory where iegen base classes are copied.
 If user does not want to use iegen base classes then there's no need to specify this variable.
     - *is_proj_type* - Boolean showing whether the given type is user's type or is the type from standard/3pty lib.